-- The Rhodes University Community Engagement week Imbizo successfully took place on 11 May 2022 at Amazwi South African Museum of Literature.
-The Imbizo provided a platform to community partners and students to reflect critically on their Community Engagement experiences.
-Eight community partners and eight students presented at the imbizo. - The Community Engagement Office organized 5 quality events which were well received. - The first event was a panel discussion of previous winners of the Volunteer of the Year Award who engaged in a discussion around graduate attributes and the role CE played in their development personally and professionally. - The Vice-Chancellor's Distinguished Community Engagement Award Lecture was presented by Prof Rod Walker who gave an inspiring lecture built around his personal and professional journey. - The Imbizo, held at the Amazwi South African Museum of Literature, attracted over 70 participants which included community partner organisations, lecturers and students. - Digital Story telling information session was held in the Social Innovation Hub to introduce the Rhodes community to digital storytelling and its value in the academic space. - The last event was held with a student focus the theme was "Unity Friday" and the camaraderie and support was good for the students before getting down to exam preparation. - A new scholarly journal, the African Journal for Community Engagement, was launched by the Rhodes University Community Engagement Office.
-The Founding Editor-in-Chief will be Dr Margie Maistry. - There are two key programmes that have contributed to the increased access of local students to Rhodes University.
-These are the Nine-Tenths Mentoring Programme and the Bridging Programme, both partnerships between GADRA Education and Rhodes University. - Nine-Tenths: The social capital of 128 well trained Rhodes University students mentoring 200 Grade 12 pupils in local schools have yielded some outstanding results. - The Bridging Programme allows Grade 12 pupils who received a Bachelor pass (with low marks) to redo a subject at GADRA and enrol for 1 or 2 courses at Rhodes University.
-They then carry their credits forward into the University degree qualification the following year upon admission at Rhodes University. - Skyrocketing numbers of Bachelor-level passes from local disadvantaged schools: The school with the highest number of bachelor-level passes was a no-fee School in Joza, Nombulelo Secondary School, with 80 bachelor-level passes.
-And, of note was that 2 out of every 3 bachelor-level passes in our public schools in Makhanda came from no-fee schools.
+o The first event was a panel discussion of previous winners of the Volunteer of the Year Award who engaged in a discussion around graduate attributes and the role community engagement played in their development personally and professionally.

+o The Vice-Chancellor's Distinguished Community Engagement Award Lecture was presented by Professor Rod Walker who gave an inspiring lecture on his personal and professional journey.

+o The Imbizo, held at the Amazwi South African Museum of Literature, attracted more than 70 participants including community partner organisations, lecturers, and students.

+o A Digital Storytelling information session at the Social Innovation Hub introduced the Rhodes University community to digital storytelling and its value in the academic space.

+o The last event was held with a student focus - the theme was "Unity Friday" and the camaraderie and support was good for the students before getting down to exam preparation.

+- The Rhodes University Community Engagement Office launched a new scholarly journal, the African Journal for Community Engagement, with Dr Margie Maistry as the Founding Editor-in-Chief. - Two key programmes have contributed to the increased access of local students to Rhodes University.
+These are the Nine-Tenths Mentoring Programme and the Bridging Programme, both partnerships between GADRA Education and Rhodes University.
+Nine-Tenths: The social capital of 128 well-trained Rhodes University students mentoring 200 Grade 12 pupils in local schools have yielded some outstanding results.

+In 2022, there was an increase of 107 student volunteers who worked with the Makhanda community.

+Teaching and learning

+o The Bridging Programme allows Grade 12 pupils who received a Bachelor pass (with low marks) to redo a subject at GADRA and enrol for one or two courses at Rhodes University.
+They then carry their credits forward into the University degree qualification the following year upon admission at Rhodes University.